-Skills and employability
+Skills for employability

-Equipping youth and future workers
+Equip youth and future workers

 Providing inclusive, equitable access to computer science (CS) education can help ensure young people are equipped for the future.
-We partner with schools and organizations to provide experiences that spark excitement for future CS opportunities.

-Creating pathways to 21st century jobs
+Create pathways to jobs

 See it in action